Why art and design?

 In Key Stage 3, students develop their basic artistic skills during two main projects which are run in a carousel rotation with music and drama.
 They focus on drawing, painting, planning, evaluation and producing a final outcome.

-In Year 7 students will complete a project based on the work of pop artists such as Roy Lichtenstein, Andy Warhol and Keith Haring.
-They will also use the Mersey Ferries Razzle Dazzle ship as inspiration to create a series of drawn, painted and coloured pieces.
+In Year 7 students complete a project based on the work of pop artists such as Roy Lichtenstein, Andy Warhol and Keith Haring.
+They use the Mersey Ferries Razzle Dazzle ship as inspiration to create a series of drawn, painted and coloured pieces.